ntnyq/svg-eslint-parser/README.md

 > [!IMPORTANT]
 > Status: Work In Progress, not ready for production.
 >
-> Api may change every release, Use at your own risk.
+> API is not stale now, Use at your own risk.

 ## Install